awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplifyuibuilder-component.md

 ## Properties<a name="aws-resource-amplifyuibuilder-component-properties"></a>

 `BindingProperties`  <a name="cfn-amplifyuibuilder-component-bindingproperties"></a>
 The information to connect a component's properties to data at runtime\.
+You can't specify `tags` as a valid property for `bindingProperties`\.

 *Required*: No
 *Type*: Map of [ComponentBindingPropertiesValue](aws-properties-amplifyuibuilder-component-componentbindingpropertiesvalue.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)